Learnware-LAMDA/Beimingwu/docs/content/en/user-guide/learnware-upload/prepare.md

 from .package_name import module_name
 ```

-## Learnware Statistic Specification `stat.json`
+## Learnware Statistical Specification `stat.json`

 A learnware consists of a model and a specification.
-Therefore, after preparing the model, you need to generate a statistic specification for it.
-Specifically, using the previously installed `learnware` package, you can use the training data `train_x` (supported types include numpy.ndarray, pandas.DataFrame, and torch.Tensor) as input to generate the statistic specification of the model.
+Therefore, after preparing the model, you need to generate a statistical specification for it.
+Specifically, using the previously installed `learnware` package, you can use the training data `train_x` (supported types include numpy.ndarray, pandas.DataFrame, and torch.Tensor) as input to generate the statistical specification of the model.

 Here is an example of the code: